Search

 About the Author

-For seven years JOHN BARYLICK was a lead attorney investigating and prosecuting wrongful-death and personal-injury cases arising from The Station fire.
+For seven years John Barylick was a lead attorney investigating and prosecuting wrongful-death and personal-injury cases arising from The Station fire.
 He has practiced law in Rhode Island since 1977.

 Other Recent Titles